 So just what is happening out there.
-Are thousands of ordinary people swapping their humdrum lives every day and becoming business magnates, trading in their Ford Fiestas for Ferraris?
+Are thousands of ordinary people swapping their humdrum lives and becoming business magnates, trading in their Ford Fiestas for Ferraris?
 Is it really that easy?
 So, where is my Lamborghini?

 Could it be that most are more dull than dazzling?
 And those who are hypnotised by the thought of great success and wealth – are drawn into a world of struggle and stress trying to make a business idea work.

 Well, here’s 5 ways to find out if a business idea is really that good.